 That same week, in the images coming from Chile, many laser pointers appeared in the protests, influenced by the recent protests in Hong Kong.
 Lasers were being used as community ‘light weapons’ against police repression.
 Many lasers together, focused on a tank or drone, are capable of momentarily blinding us and giving them time to escape.
 Using the blinding potential of laser pointers, they spontaneously brought all their light beams together, and all aiming at a spy drone at the same time, they shot it down.
 The social struggle was transferred to the air, using the transparency of light as a weapon.

 Part of the communal energy of the social outburst has been based on collaboration, so it is significant that this video was shot among several hands.
-On the other hand, at that time I had a production budget that I had been given from CentroCentro in Madrid for the exhibition I was preparing, so it was nice to share it among my friends who collaborated in the video, in times when work was scarce and everything was half paralyzed.
+On the other hand, at that time, I had a production budget that I had been given from CentroCentro in Madrid for the exhibition I was preparing, so it was nice to share it with my friends who collaborated on the video in times when work was scarce, and everything was half paralyzed.

 One day, we received a dead fox.
 He died of dehydration on the way to the animal shelter.
 Its body was a scapegoat, a sacrificial.
 And who deals with the body?
 Darwin.
 Who buried him?
 Who returned it to the earth?
 Darwin.
 What to do with his grief?
 Does he offer it to the earth, to the coca leaf, to his motorcycle, to his smartphone?
 You’re a silent hero, Darwin!
 Armed with a cellphone that thumps out reggaeton and your perfume of fire.

 Although the word “guardian of the earth” is problematic because of the idealization and romanticization of the people that defend and take care of the land, I wanted to portray him as a guardian who exudes green.
 A true guardian of that forest.
 A servant of that forest.